This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Customizable: Adjust the spice level, sauce, and ingredients to suit your taste.
+- Customizable: Adjust spice, sauce, and ingredients.

 If you have any ingredients leftover from this small batch Kung Pao Chicken recipe, check out our Leftover Ingredients Recipe Finder.